 Travel Instructions.
 By Air: The nearest major airport is Albany, 47 miles to the north.
 By Car: Total Tennis is three miles from Exit 20 off the New York State Thruway.
-That puts it roughly 90 miles north of New York City.
-By Bus: Adirondack Trailways stops in Saugerties on its route between New York City's Port Authority Bus Terminal and Albany.
-You can phone from the drop-off point (Dacey's Family Restaurant) and someone from Total Tennis will pick you up.
-By Rail: The nearest Amtrak station is Rhinecliff, New York; it is approximately $22 by cab from there to the camp.
+That puts it roughly 100 miles north of New York City.
+By Bus: Several bus lines connect New York City with Saugerties.
+You can phone from the drop-off point and someone from Total Tennis will pick you up.
+By Rail: The nearest Amtrak station is Rhinecliff, New York, a $60 cab ride away.

 General Tourist Information.
 Although Saugerties provokes flashbacks to the original Woodstock Festival, it has become known more recently for its antique shops and its eight-square-block National Historic District.
 For more information about it, visit the Saugerties website on the Hudson Valley Network.